isglobal-brge/master_thesis/genetic_score/README.md

 # Title

-Genetic scores in complex diseases
+Polygenic Risk Score in complex diseases

 # Author and advisor